 - Effectiveness of leadership and management Good 1

-- Previous Ofsted grade: Inadequate on 13th January 2016
+- Previous Ofsted grade: Requires improvement on 14th March 2018

 - Ofsted report: View the Ofsted report